Note: This post may contain affiliate links. Please see my disclosure page for more details.

 This tripod is great because it’s extremely small and easy to fit in most bags while still being versatile enough to help you get the shots you need.
 It’s rugged and great for taking photos on unsteady terrains (traditional tripods need flat ground), and you can set the JOBY to grip trees, railings, etc. if you want a different perspective.

-Packing cubes keep everything sleek and organized and save a ton of space, plus they come in all sorts of different colors for personalization.
+keep everything sleek and organized and save a ton of space, plus they come in all sorts of different colors for personalization.
+Here’s a guide to some of the best packing cubes.

 An external hard drive is essential for travelers, especially those who like to take lots of photos.
 But it’s not exactly the most thoughtful or sexy of gifts.